Holistic Health Coach focused on ditching burnout and creating daily Self Love

 2019 became a year of travel and really focusing on things that brought JOY into my life, fueling my body with clean nutrition and lots of daily walking.
 I spent a few months in Hong Kong and was able to jump to Singapore for mindset training.
 Next, I took a healing education training cruise from Washington to Alaska.
 The next adventure was a Wellness Conference in Utah.
 Afterward, I decided to move again, California was no longer where I loved, and decided to road trip back to Sweet Home Alabama.
 While there, I helped restore an old Cabin, which I now host retreats out of, which is next to ancient Native American Ceremonial Grounds that includes a 104-foot double waterfall to heal.
 That fall, I returned to Hong Kong to teach at The Garden Gathering – an International Women’s Retreat and then jumped over to Indonesia to celebrate all the healing and growth that had happened within my body.
 Once I returned back to the states, I continued my road trip from Alabama to Georgia, Pennsylvania, Connecticut, and finally landing in New Hampshire, where I currently live.
 Then 2020 hit.

-Helping burnout workaholics to increase energy, decrease stress, improve sleep, and ditch body aches
+Finding the root cause of burnout to increase energy, decrease stress, improve sleep, and ditch body aches

 What a glorious time to review and implement everything I had learned.
 2020 gave me so many pivots and opportunities to continue to heal.
 In the spring, I decided to dive deeper into mindset coaching and became an NLP Practitioner – which explores how we talk to and about ourselves and challenges our limiting beliefs, the very voices in our heads that hold us back.
 2020 is also where I co-created an amazing online course, Life Dream Today with an All Natural Family Doc and a Holistic Dietitian.
 This is a 12-month coaching program where you grow toward living your dream life.
 Month one, we cover Epigenetics and how they relate to trauma, nutrition, self-love, and fitness!
 Each month is a new topic to grow with.
 There is homework, workouts, food log, breathwork, and more to have you implement creating your Life Dream.